 Previously we have driven servo and DC motor using an Arduino motor shield.
-It is easy to interface these motors and write the code.
+It is easy to interface with these motors and write the code.
 This time we get to the stepper motor control and discover the full potential of the motor shield.
 Stepper motors are more complex devices than servos or DC and require some knowledge before running them.
 You cannot expect to plug some voltage and see it spinning.
 Their primary purpose is precise stepping that gives control of how much the motor is turning.
 You can find a stepper motor in any printer which feeds paper incrementally – and this is where you can get one.
 Disk drives are another great source to scavenge.
 We will not get into stepper motor working theory.
 Do your research before trying to run one.

 It’s been over three months since the solar collector was installed.
 I decided to build a controller by myself.
 And it turned out that it stayed in the prototype stage.
 So I put it into the enclosure and left it like is.
-So far it works fine – water is hot every day, so I have nothing more to expect.
+So far, it works fine – water is hot every day, so I have nothing more to expect.
 I did not capture enough pictures of the build, but I think I will share what I have.
 In the forum thread, you probably saw what type of system I was building.
 As I mentioned, the solar collector is cheaply made in China and is pressureless.
-They usually come with a unique controller which takes care of refilling tank, ensuring protection from water freezing and other individual scheduled routines.
+They usually come with a unique controller which takes care of the refilling tank, ensuring protection from water freezing and other individual scheduled routines.
 A pressureless collector usually is first filled with water which heats, and then it is used (mixed with cold).
 The initial test shows that when the collector is in direct sun, it boils what leads to heater elements’ calcification.
 Overall lifetime reduces and so efficiency.